Enfold is one of the top-selling themes worldwide and Elementor is a page builder plugin new to the game. How do these two tools compare?

 The procedure simply is: Set Up WordPress, buy Enfold and upload it, start editing your site.

 But once you are set up the experience could be different.
-The Enfold editor does not give you a live preview of what you are doing, so you have to switch back and forth between browser tabs, that can be annoying if you work many hours on single pages.
+The Enfold editor does not give you a live preview of what you are doing, so you have to switch back and forth between browser tabs, which can be annoying if you work many hours on single pages.

 Different usage scenarios